tzachbon/css-webpack-plugin-example/docs/css-plugin.md

 And that's it!
-We finished the plugin, and have one CSS file for all of the CSS.
+We finished the Plugin and have one CSS file for all of the CSS.

 You can see my full implementation here in this repo.
 Fully implemented with typescript and tests, you can read more about it [here](../README.md)